k1shn/darktheme-dotfiles/README.md

 ----------------------------------------

-### 🚀 How to Install:
-- **Installer**
-  - Clone this repository and run `installer.bat`.
-  - The script will automatically check your system and let you know if anything is missing.
 - **Manual Install**
   - Copy all files inside each folder and paste them with the exact same names:
     - YASB: `%username%/.config/yasb`